Koalas in the Northern Tablelands

 Koalas are listed as a endangered species in NSW.

-Between 5 – 10% of NSW’s koalas are estimated to live in the Northern Tablelands, including the Uralla Shire.
+Between 5 to 10% of NSW’s koalas are estimated to live in the Northern Tablelands, including the Uralla Shire.

 Koala populations in NSW are under significant threat of extinction in many areas due to urban development, habitat clearing and fragmentation, disease and climate related events such as drought and bushfires.
 Protecting and establishing koala habitat on private and public lands across the northern tablelands is vitally important to provide koalas with habitat and refuge areas.